kubernetes/enhancements/keps/sig-node/4381-dra-structured-parameters/README.md

     // resource instance is suitable.
 The language is as defined in
     // https://kubernetes.io/docs/reference/using-api/cel/
     //
-    // In addition, for each type NamedResourcesin AttributeValue there is a map that
+    // In addition, for each type in NamedResourcesAttributeValue there is a map that
     // resolves to the corresponding value of the instance under evaluation.
     // For example:
     //